UPDATE: One person killed after gunfire exchange with police at Auburn home

 Clark Street, which intersects with the dead-end Wheeler Street in the northwestern section of the city, was shut off to traffic between Belmont and Aurelius avenues.

-Clark Street reopened around 4 p.m., along with the south end of Wheeler Street, said APD Deputy Chief Roger Anthony.
+Clark Street reopened around 4 p.m., along with the south end of Wheeler Street, Anthony said.
 Residents no longer needed to shelter in place, and police said they were not actively looking for any suspects.

 Law enforcement had established a perimeter around the two-unit residence, which is near the north end of Wheeler Street.